cisco-intersight/terraform-provider-intersight/website/docs/r/workflow_task_definition.html.markdown

 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `external_meta`:(bool)When set to false the task definition can only be used by internal system workflows.
+When set to true then the task can be included in user defined workflows.
   + `input_definition`:(Array)The schema expected for input parameters for this task.
 This complex property has following sub-properties:
     + `additional_properties`: